rh9891/TheKnittyGritty/README.md

 ## Description

 Welcome to The Knitty Gritty, where you can find the yarns and tools to help you create wonderful and inspiring things.
-The Knitty Gritty is an eCommerce application that...
+The Knitty Gritty is an eCommerce application that is built using React, Redux, Node, Express, and MongoDB.
+The application features a fully-functioning shopping cart with PayPal and credit/debit payments, a product rating/review system, and admin capabilities to manage customers, products, and orders.

 All product images, graphics, and some content are the copyrights and property of Purl Soho® and [purlsoho.com](https://www.purlsoho.com/), where exquisite yarns, fabrics, and tools can be [purchased](https://www.purlsoho.com/new.html).